fluxera/Fluxera.Entity/README.md

 The equality check consist of two major steps:

 1.)
-When comparing two entities for **Equality** at first we check if the entites are both not transient and their IDs are equal.
-In this case the entites are considered equal, even if their values are different.
+When comparing two entities for **Equality** at first we check if the entities are both not transient and their IDs are equal.
+In this case the entities are considered equal, even if their values are different.

 2.)
 If the first step did not signal **Equality** we check if the entities are both transient